International Medical Relief: Background and current operations

 IMR's each clinic includes basic health education according to the specialties and skills of the IMR volunteers, as well as the needs of the local people.
 When communities become empowered to take health and wellness issues into their own hands, they become self-sufficient.
 IMR provides learning opportunities for the local communities through classes and hands-on learning to sustain their well-being beyond a visit.

 Current operations

-International Medical Relief works in 78 countries in Africa, Pan-American, Asia, Europe, and the Middle East, providing medical relief, sustainable education, and disaster response.
-With diligent planning and preparation, International Medical Relief is dedicated to ensuring that specific goals are met on our missions, each in correlation to the United Nations Sustainable Development Goals.
+International Medical Relief works in 78 countries in Africa, Pan-American, Asia, Europe, and the Middle East, providing medical relief, education, and disaster response.
+International Medical Relief ensures that specific goals are met on their missions, each in correlation to the United Nations Sustainable Development Goals.

 Disaster response

 International Medical Relief has conducted disaster relief responses in over 19 countries, with a team that includes EMTs, doctors, nurses, dentists, and students.
 These teams reach beyond borders to initiate critical care to the most affected communities.
 IMR has responded to earthquakes, hurricanes, tsunamis, typhoons, cyclones, and volcano eruptions.
 International Medical Relief has also provided disaster relief for people impacted by the following earthquakes: 2008 China earthquake, 2010 Chile earthquake, 2010 Haiti earthquake, April 2015 Nepal earthquake, 2018 Indonesia Lombok earthquake, 2018 Haiti earthquake, and the April 2015 Nepal earthquake.
 International Medical Relief has provided a response to the following hurricanes: 2019 Hurricane Dorian Bahamas, 2017 Hurricane Maria Puerto Rico, and 2016 Hurricane Otto Nicaragua.
 Other disaster response efforts include 2004 Banda Aceh Tsunami, 2008 Cyclone Nargis Myanmar, 2011 Libya Civil conflict, 2013 Typhoon Haiyan Philippines, the 2016 Congo Famine, the 2015 Ethiopia droughts, the 2016 Syrian refugee crisis in Greece, 2018 Volcano Fuego eruption in Guatemala and COVID-19 virus pandemic.